COMP122/comp122-s23/format-encodings/notes_03_01.md

       }
       ```

    1. If-then-else TAC Transformation
-      1. identify the part of the if-then-else
+      1. Identify the parts of the if-then-else
-      1. add labels to the top of these parts
+      1. Add labels to the top of each of these parts
-      1. insert comments at the end of these parts
+      1. Insert control-flow commands as comments at the end of these parts
-      1. simplify the boolean expression into three parts
+      1. Decompose and Reposition  the boolean expression into three parts
          - evaluate the left-hand side into $l
          - evaluate the righ-hand side into $r
          - test:  $l <cond> $r